chabbster/snakeberry-web/README.md

 *If you haven't do this already:
 Install Snakeberry (How to do: https://github.com/salendron/Snakeberry/wiki/Installation) and Apache2 (sudo apt-get install apache2 php5)*

-2.Enter the directory of the Webserver
+2.Enter the directory of the Webserver and create subdirectory

 > sudo cd /var/www

+> sudo mkdir webpanel

+> sudo cd webpanel

 3.Download the webpanel

 > sudo wget https://github.com/chabbster/snakeberry-web/archive/master.zip

-4.Unzip the webpanel
+4.Unzip the webpanel and copy the files out of the subfolder

 > sudo unzip master.zip

+> copy -R snakeberry-web-master/* /var/www/webpanel

 5.Set the ownership of the directory to www-data